qiboteam/qibo/doc/source/qibo.rst

 Optimizers are used automatically by the ``minimize`` methods of :class:`qibo.models.VQE` and :class:`qibo.evolution.AdiabaticEvolution` models.
-The user does not have to use any of the optimizer methods included in the current section, however the required options should be passed when calling the ``minimize`` method of the respective model.
+The user does not have to use any of the optimizer methods included in the current section, however the required options of each optimization method can be passed when calling the ``minimize`` method of the respective Qibo variational model.

 .. automodule:: qibo.optimizers
    :members: